owshepherd/rails-app-ca/README.md

 ## 4.1 Default User account ##
 A user account has been created:
 'coderacademy.owenrob@gmail.com'
-password:
+password: 123456

 ## 4.2 Default admin account ##
-An admin account has been created:.. robertdematteo1971@gmail.com..
+An admin account has been created:
+robertdematteo1971@gmail.com.
 password: 123456